Xalior/fork-it-fuck-off-public-license/README.md

   them?
 - ARE YOU JUST TIRED?!

-Presenting: the "Fork Off" Public License, wherein you can encourage folks to spend their own time and effort maintaining software for free, instead!
+Presenting: the "Fork Off or Fuck Off" Public License, wherein you can encourage folks to spend their own time and effort maintaining software for free, instead because you're fed up of them asking you to do it.

-## Howdy from the author
+## Howdy from the original author, Josh Klar @klardotsh · he/him

 This is obviously a joke license, please enjoy it as such, and ideally, use it only as a dual-license alongside some real license of your choosing (I